 For many people, the first session can be anxiety provoking.
 You may be wondering, "What will it be like?
 Will I like my counselor?
 Will I be able to open up to them?
 Will I feel comfortable?"
 All of these thoughts are normal.
 Relax!
 Take a deep breath!
 Once you arrive and are greeted, we will review some key policies and then move into why you are seeking counseling.
 Together we will explore what has been weighing you down and bothering you.
 We will provide a supportive, calm and relaxing environment where you will feel comfortable to discuss what is troubling you with a non-judgmental and compassionate therapist.
 Upon wrapping up the session, we will identify treatment goals that you want to work on while you are in therapy.
 We will also discuss with you the plan and course of treatment.
 From there, you will set up another appointment time to continue to work toward your goals.
 It's that easy!

 The Second and Beyond Sessions

 Traditionally during the first session, we will all meet together and explore the reason for coming to counseling.
 We will establish goals as a couple after we discuss the background of the current situation.
-Once we meet for the first session, I will then set up separate appointments for the two of you to meet with me individually.
-This will allow me to get a better picture of what is going on in the relationship as we further discuss the background and history.
+Once we meet for the first session, we will then set up separate appointments for the two of you to meet with your counselor individually.
+This will allow us to get a better picture of what is going on in the relationship as we further discuss the background and history.
 Finally, we will return as a couple and continue counseling together.